nicholasess/challenges/README.md

 ## Challenges

-For study, i created the repository to do challenges.
+For study, i created the repository to make someone challenges.

 ### Companies